-Operationists have access to SF, they are managing income, spending, prices.
-Also they see the performance of the Sales Team.
+Operationists have access to Salesforce: they manage income, spending, and prices.
+Also, they see the performance of the Sales Team.

-Sales Team have access Salesforces CRM: they manage accounts in their different statuses (prospect, cold, hot) and they close the deals.
+The Sales Team has access to Salesforce CRM: they manage accounts in their different statuses (prospect, cold, hot) and close the deals.

-Support Team – have NO access to SF, only to the portal, where they see the info about clients, but not prices and their spendings.
+Support Team – have NO access to Salesforce, only to the portal, where they see the info about clients, but not prices and their spending.

-Support team is getting an inquiry from a client about the service they need to acquire on our portal.
+The Support Team is getting an inquiry from a customer about the service they need to acquire on our portal.

 How it was back then:

-- Support manager has no access to SF, so when they get an inquiry they transfer it to the Sales team.
+- The support manager has no access to Salesforce, so when they get an inquiry they transfer it to the Sales team.

-- Sales manager makes requested changes in SF and sends this info back to the support manager.
+- The sales manager makes requested changes in Salesforce and sends this info back to the support manager.

-- Support manager then needs the help of the system administrator for him to make the actual changes on the server.
+- The support manager then needs to contact the system administrator to make the actual changes on the server.

 How it is now:

-- Support manager gets an inquiry from the client, enters the client's account at our portal and makes changes.
+- The support manager gets an inquiry from the client, enters the client's account at our portal, and makes changes.

-- Changed settings in a portal automatically transfer to SF, apply the changes on the back-end and configures the server in a new requested way.
+- Changed settings in a portal automatically transfer to Salesforce, apply the changes on the back-end, and configures the server in a new requested way.

-- The client gets automated notification of his now available new service.
+- The client gets an automated notification of his now available new service.

-This automated process resulted in a much faster performance with less people involved and without back-tracking.
+This automated process resulted in a much faster performance with fewer people involved and without back-tracking.